blueDev2/GMLua/README.md

 There is only 1 list and the boolean provided afterwards decides whether it is a white or black list.

-By default, a whitelist with no function names is provided.
+By default, a whitelist with no function names is provided, however, a line of code at the end of GMLua_Control turns it into a blacklist

 ### function getLuaVariable(scope,name)